It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 But I also think we have to understand something.

-Let's just be real here, okay?
+Let's be real here, okay?

 These guys watch television.

-Like they see American, they see this guy tripping over sandbags at a military event.
+Like, they see American, they see this guy tripping over sandbags at a military event.

 They see him saying ridiculous things.

-Now maybe he misspoke, but it happens all the time.
+Now, maybe he misspoke, but it happens all the time.

-They watch this stuff and they say that's the guy in charge of that country.
+They watch this stuff and they say, that's the guy in charge of that country.

-So um you we do we act like they don't notice this, not to mention all the other stuff happening in this country on a daily basis, how our institutions have been politicized and weaponized.
+Not to mention all the other stuff happening in this country on a daily basis, how our institutions have been politicized and weaponized.

 You devote three specific chapters in the book to topics that people don't want to talk about.

-And I I I look at what you're saying here is there are people actively that want to change America from what made it great and free and prosperous and the envy of the world.
+And I look at what you're saying here is there are people actively that want to change America from what made it great and free and prosperous and the envy of the world.

-And and frankly, if we follow their lead, uh we will be nothing but weakened and dependent on the lifeblood of the world's economy and in a state of decline that's not going to end.
+And frankly, if we follow their lead, we will be nothing but weakened and dependent on the lifeblood of the world's economy and in a state of decline that's not going to end.

 We have never had so many of them in such positions of importance and power.

-It is all right, you know, this is the worst place on earth.
+This is the worst place on earth.

 And we've just never had so many people that have such a distaste for historic America and what it's been.